-Bipartisan legislation sponsored by Senate Republican Leader Tom Kean to create an ombudsman to serve as an advocate for individuals with intellectual or developmentally disabilities has passed the Senate Budget Committee.
+Bipartisan legislation sponsored by Senate Republican Leader Tom Kean to create an ombudsman to serve as an advocate for individuals with intellectual or developmentally disabilities has passed the Senate Health, Human Services and Senior Citizens Committee.
 The independent office would serve as a one-stop resource to help improve access to vital protections and state services.

 Senate Republican Leader Tom Kean’s bill would create an independent advocate to help people with intellectual or developmental disabilities access services.
-(SenateNJ)
+(SenateNJ.com)

 “New Jersey offers a number of support channels for individuals with developmental disabilities – so many, that it has become increasingly difficult for families to understand where they need to go, or who they need to talk to access these services,” Senator Kean explained.
 “Creating a central point of contact will ensure families can secure the resources they need to help their disabled loved ones thrive.”